Guide: Your Optimal Free Prize Request in 2026

 Therefore, indicate from the value offer what secures the collaboration: identified contact, timeline, number of winners, delivery format, validation of visuals, planned mentions, potential constraints, and administrative framework if your operation includes one.
 In some setups, documentary or tax questions can matter.
 If they do not apply, there is no need to add them.
 If they do apply, explain them simply.

-Errors That Decrease Perceived Value
+Errors That Lower Perceived Value

 Some promises immediately weaken your proposal: